alstit/pythonplay/README.md

 python play is a small script using openCV to extract the road of an image and to return a vector to keep a car on the centre of the road

+I have done tests with Dirt Rally and Copa Petrobras de Marcas which is a free game.
+The image processing are setted up for the Tamura track.

+You can find sample output in /uploads.

+Currently the backend python script save image on disk as debug feature.

+you can access the direction vector by request.content after a POST request.

 A try to use Nodejs as a REST API to run python commands on a serveur